Sanitize Devices Before Disposal

 - If you execute KillDisk to securely erase a device, the program will automatically generate a Certificate of Destruction at its conclusion.

-- If you use another method to securely erase a device or physically destroy a device, print out and complete this Certificate of Destruction (PDF).
+- If you use another method to securely erase or physically destroy a device, print out and complete this Certificate of Destruction (PDF).

 If you do not attach a certificate matching the equipment you are dropping off, Property Disposition will process the equipment as if it was not erased or destroyed, and your department will be charged the standard fees for secure erasure or device destruction.
 If you would prefer, you can also take advantage of Property Disposition's secure erasure and disposal service.